Taking Photos of Strangers: Street Photography in L.A.

 One strategy that made taking the leap and talking to strangers (which has only become harder after COVID) is removing the word “picture” from the conversation.

 The line, “I love your _______.
-May I take your portrait?” has made it easiest to break the seal per ser se and spark conversation.
+May I take your portrait?” has made it easiest to break the seal per se and spark conversation.

 Whether approaching people or keeping a distance and shooting candids, every photo walk and journey taking street photos is unique and brings me back shoot after shoot.